chef/chef-web-docs/content/debug.md

 `-V`, `--verbose`

 :   Set for more verbose outputs.
+Use `-VV` for much more verbose
-Use `-VV` for maximum verbosity.
+    outputs.
+Use `-VVV` for maximum verbosity, which may provide more information than is actually helpful.

 {{< note >}}